JulyBio/rnaseq-portfolio/README.md

 A reproducible, deliverable-style bulk RNA-seq analysis project built with **Snakemake + Conda** for a **temperature time-series experiment**.

 > [!IMPORTANT]
-> This repository is designed as both:
+> This repository combines:
-> - a **portfolio-style project showcase** for RNA-seq analysis
+> - a reproducible RNA-seq workflow driven by metadata and configuration files
-> - a **reproducible workflow** that can be rerun from metadata and configuration files
+> - a deliverable-oriented output structure for result reporting and project presentation

 ---

-## Highlights
+## Project summary

-- End-to-end bulk RNA-seq workflow with reproducible execution
-- Deliverable-oriented output structure for clear result navigation
-- Designed for a temperature time-series experiment
+This project focuses on bulk RNA-seq analysis for a temperature time-series experiment, with emphasis on:

+- workflow reproducibility
+- metadata-driven execution
-- Includes explicit contrast definitions for downstream differential expression analysis
+- structured downstream differential expression analysis
+- deliverable-style organization of results

+The repository is organized to separate:

+- workflow logic
+- project configuration and sample metadata
+- final result deliverables

+---

+## What this project demonstrates

+- workflow orchestration with **Snakemake**
+- environment management with **Conda**
+- standardized RNA-seq result organization
+- contrast-based differential expression analysis
+- downstream functional interpretation through enrichment analysis
-- Built to be understandable for both technical reviewers and non-specialist readers
+- project packaging for reproducibility and external review

 ---